Tenyka Francique

 Tenyka Francique (born 22 February 1991) is a Canadian-born Guyanese retired footballer who played as a forward and a goalkeeper.
 She has been a member of the Guyana women's national team.

 Early life

-Francique was raised in Brampton, Ontario.
+Francique was born in Brampton, Ontario, and began playing football at the age of four.

 High school and college career

 Francique attended the International High School.
 After graduating there, she joined the Gannon University in Erie, Pennsylvania, United States.
+Francique was named the PSAC Western Division rookie of the year in 2009 after leading her team with 12 goals.

 International career

 Francique capped for Guyana at senior level during the 2010 CONCACAF Women's World Cup Qualifying qualification.